Jordan Morris’ brace helps Sounders win in empty CenturyLink, beating LAFC

 LAFC midfielder Diego Rossi had a goal in transition in the 60th minute.
 But neither the goal nor the summer rain that began to pour in the opening half could damper the Sounders’ homecoming.

 The outcome was nearly a complete flip from the last time the clubs faced each other.
-In the MLS is Back tournament in Florida last month, LAFC took advantage of poor defensive play to defeat Seattle 4-1.
+In the MLS is Back tournament in Florida last month, LAFC took advantage of poor defensive play by the Sounders to defeat Seattle 4-1.

-The loss in Florida didn’t count toward the Sounders’ 2020 regular-season standings due to tournament competitions rules.
-Sunday’s does, keeping Seattle (4-1-2) in second place in MLS’s Western Conference.
+The defeat in Florida didn’t count toward the Sounders’ 2020 regular-season standings due to tournament competitions rules.
+The results Sunday do, keeping Seattle (4-1-2) in second place in MLS’s Western Conference.
 LAFC (2-2-3) is seventh.

-Schmetzer didn’t make any lineup changes from the club’s last outing – a win at Portland’s Providence Park.
+Sounders coach Brian Schmetzer didn’t make any lineup changes from the club’s last outing – a victory at Portland’s Providence Park.
 The decision was an unintended benefit from the players joining a pro sports-wide strike last week, not playing a road match against the Los Angeles Galaxy on Wednesday.

 Five of MLS’s six games weren’t held that night in solidarity for the protests against the shooting of Jacob Blake, a Black man, by a white police officer in Kenosha, Wisconsin.

-The Sounders held a moment of silence and knelled prior to kickoff in honor of Blake, the Black Lives Matter movement and those who died due to the pandemic.
+The Sounders held a moment of silence and kneeled before the kickoff in honor of Blake, the Black Lives Matter movement and those who died due to the pandemic.

+“It’s so tough to talk about, but we have to make the uncomfortable comfortable,” said Sounders midfielder Cristian Roldan.
+“I’m really proud of the league and the Sounders for taking initiative in this movement.”

 The Rave Green’s last match at CenturyLink Field was March 7.
 Restrictions to help slow the spread of COVID-19 had begun earlier that week, the Sounders drawing about 7,000 fewer fans than their MLS opener earlier in the week due to uncertainty about virus, many would later say.